barborik/Console3D/README.md

 # Console3D
-3D graphics in the console
+3D graphics in the console using the standard projection method

 ![teapot](https://cdn.discordapp.com/attachments/543538445729923082/801678662776520704/output.gif)